AlexeiSharovBaltimore/ART-TF/README.md

 in our case is the score of TF binding to enhancer(s) of each target gene.
 Also check another checkbox "Identify associated genes", and then click the button "Geneset analysis".
 The analysis may take 25-30 minutes; click button "Check your task" when it is available; also you can click in "Log file" to see the progression.
-The results of analysis may slightly differ from the paper published in BMC Bioinformatics because of recurrent updates of gene symbols in ExAtlas.
-Original results (identical to published) are available in ExAtlas in section "Output files" (3rd line in the main menu); the data set is named "public-ART-TF_regulated_targets_EPFP03_add_far".
-The file with regulated targets based on promoter binding (proximal binding sites) is generated in a similar way.

 4. parse_targets.pl